Aboriginal groups reject bill to protect cultural heritage in Western Australia mining state

 The destruction of the rock shelters at Juukan, which showed evidence of continual human habitation before the last Ice Age, led to a leadership overhaul at the world's largest iron ore miner and a national inquiry.

-Rio's action was legal and was approved by the state minister of Aboriginal affairs.
-It occured in a decade when applications by developers to impact cultural heritage sites gained wholesale approval in a process that does not allow Aboriginal groups to appeal.
+Rio's action was legal and was approved by the state minister of Aboriginal affairs under a process that does not allow Aboriginal groups to appeal.

-The Western Australia state department for planning and heritage did not immediately respond to an emailed request for comment on the bill that is expected to go before parliament this year.

-The Western Australian government has not made public the results of consultation over the bill, undertaken across just five weeks in 2020, said WA Alliance member Yamatji Marlpa Aboriginal Corporation (YMAC).
+The Western Australian government has not made public the results of consultation over the bill, undertaken in five weeks last year, said WA Alliance member Yamatji Marlpa Aboriginal Corporation (YMAC).

 "Members do not believe sufficient time was allowed in this current phase for Aboriginal people to fully engage on the bill and its impacts on their heritage," it said in a statement.

+The Western Australian state minister for Aboriginal Affairs acknowledged current laws were inadequate to protect heritage.
+Drafting of the bill was ongoing and a summary of submissions and responses would be made available when it was finalised, the minister said.

+Changes to the bill include allowing traditional owners to appeal decisions made by the minister where currently only proponents may lodge an appeal.

-The Kimberly Land Council (KLC) in northern Australia called on the state government to recognise the right of Aboriginal people to protect their own cultural heritage and to protect the Martuwarra Fitzroy River.
+The Kimberly Land Council (KLC) called on the state government to recognise the right of Aboriginal people to protect their own cultural heritage and to protect the Martuwarra Fitzroy River.

 They are concerned that state government water allocation plans will threaten culturally important sites and the local ecosystem.